-All other file paths (working dir, logfile, roothints, and files) can be specified in several ways: as an absolute relative to the new root, as a relative path to the directory, or as an absolute path relative to the original root.
+key All other file paths (working dir, logfile, roothints, and path files) can be specified in several ways: as an absolute working relative to the new root, as a relative path to the root. directory, or as an absolute path relative to the original In the last case the path is adjusted to remove the unused portion.